jasonnnnli/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 ```

 ## ModuleSizeRangeArray

+  Specifies the size range of module dimensions to search for barcodes.

 This parameter specifies a certain modulesize range for barcode searching,  barcodes which do not meet the criteria will not be decoded,